45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 6 to 10

-Furman’s red sage is a brightly-blooming plant for drought-resistant gardening.
-This sage has a long blooming period, extending from mid-summer until fall.
+Furman’s Red sage is a brightly blooming plant for drought-resistant gardening.
+This sage has a long blooming period, extending from midsummer until fall.
 Bright red flowers attract hummingbirds and insects.
-The vegetation is fragrant, evergreen and resistant to browsing deer and rabbits.
+The vegetation is fragrant, evergreen, and resistant to browsing deer and rabbits.

 Hens and Chicks